 Other ways to modify or add to this project:

--Make it with aluminum horseshoes and used shoes (Both in process right now, will add some pictures when finished)
+- Make it with aluminum horseshoes and used shoes

 Ideas, comments and questions are always welcome!

-A big thank you to everyone who voted and got this project to the finals in the Holiday Decor Challenge!!
+A big thank you to everyone who voted and made this project a runner-up in the Holiday Decor Challenge!!

 Runner Up in the